The distinguished surname Grimaldo can be traced back to the ancient and beautiful region of Piedmont

 Italian surnames come in far more variations than the names of most other nationalities.
 Regional traditions and dialects are a decisive factor in this characteristic.
 For example, northern names tend to end in "o", while southern in "i".
 Also important, but not unique to Italy, was the fact that before dictionaries and the printing press most scribes simply spelled words according to their sounds.
 The predictable result was an enormous number of spelling variations

 .
 The recorded spellings of Grimaldo include Grimaldi, Grimaldo, Grimaudo, Grimod, Grimoldi, Grimaudi and many more.

 Early Notables of the Grimaldo family (pre 1700)

 Prominent among members of the family was Antonio Grimani, the Doge of Venice

 in 1436.
 He was also a Statesman, and came from a very powerful Venetian family whose highest point of influence was during the 15th and 16th centuries.
-His son Domenico Grimani, a humanist and diplomat, became a Cardinal...
-Another 96 words (7 lines of text) are included under the topic Early Grimaldo Notables in all our PDF Extended History products and printed products wherever possible.
+His son Domenico Grimani, a humanist and diplomat, became a Cardinal in Rome during the 15th century.
+Of much importance was Francesco Maria Grimaldi (1618-1663), a physicist in Bologna during the early 17th century...
+Another 73 words (5 lines of text) are included under the topic Early Grimaldo Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Grimaldo family to the New World and Oceana